Entry Form available now! HERE:

 Start at Dochgarroch (Loch Ness Restorations yard) and go up onto the top road and then down by ‘Foxhole’ to the Beauly road taking a left for Drumnadrochit.
-Then onto the A82 to Fort Augustus, (both towns have fuel available at filling stations at Drumnadrochit and Fort Augustus), then up to Whitebridge and then the popular ‘lunch break’ with Morag and the team at Cameron’s Tea Room, Foyers.
+Then onto the A82 to Fort Augustus via Invermoriston, (fuel available at filling stations at Drumnadrochit and Fort Augustus), then up to Whitebridge and then the popular ‘lunch break’ with Morag and the team at Cameron’s Tea Room, Foyers.
 Once again they did up proud.

 After lunch it’s on to Inverfarigaig and the infamous ‘Corkscrew’ then along through the hills via Essich and then dropping down to the west side of Inverness, missing out the city traffic by taking in the new by-pass bridges over the Ness river and back to the finish at Dochgarroch.
-A trip of approximately 140 miles.
+A trip of approximately 75 miles.

 Arnott Moffat started riding trials in 1950, after serving three years in the Royal Artillery during National Service.
 He borrowed a 350cc AJS from Geoff Smith, chairman of the Edinburgh Southern MC and won the 1950 Edinburgh Evening News Trial, an event for novice and non-expert riders, organized by the Edinburgh St. George MC.

 Previously, Arnott had bought himself a 350cc BSA B31 plunger-framed road machine when he was single and lived with his parents at 49 Orchard Road, Edinburgh.
 It was friend Tommy Robertson that got Arnott hooked on trials by encouraging him to observe and then take up the sport competitively.